kujaku11/mth5/README.rst

         :target: https://codecov.io/gh/kujaku11/mth5

 The goal of MTH5 is to develop an archivable and exchangeable format for magnetotelluric time series data.
 MTH5 provides tools to read/write MTH5 files and tools to interact with MTH5 files.
-All metadata is based on the __`mt_metadata`: https://github.com/kujaku11/mt_metadata
+All metadata is based on the `mt_metadata <https://github.com/kujaku11/mt_metadata>`_

 * Free software: MIT license